imiraoui/NYC-Restaurant-Analysis/README.md

 We split our data 60/20/20 between the Training/Test/Validation set in order to create and test our models.

+We standardize the variable related to the size of the chain and the number of reviews.

+For the model, we keep the variables relating to the inspection count, the chain size, the type of cuisine, the price point, the neighborhood and whether the restaurant is open overnight.

 ### A Logistic Regression Does Not Improve the Model Much

 <span style="display:block;text-align:center">![Logistic Regression Test Set AUC Curve](https://3.bp.blogspot.com/-eozPCUeDsNY/XCYsyGh8UuI/AAAAAAAAlgw/xlVq1f775f4mb0r5eL3qEA8bJC0zPIYmgCLcBGAs/s320/Log_ROC.png)</span>